What Happens After an Arrest in SC?

-For relatively minor situations, the police will likely let you go with a ticket or a warning.
+For the most common encounters like speeding tickets or parking violations, the police will likely let you go with a ticket or a warning.

 When brushes with the law are more serious, however, you may end up getting arrested.
 If this happens, you’ll have a lot of questions racing through your mind: What are my rights?
-Are they taking me to jail?
+Do they have to take me to jail?
+Should I try to explain my side of the story?
 What happens after an arrest?

 The best thing you can do if you’re placed under arrest is remain calm and cooperate with the arresting officers.
+Do not answer questions about the accusations, and only tell the officer that you would like an attorney.
 While this is easier said than done, knowing what to expect after an arrest can help you get through it.

 A police officer may arrest you with or without a warrant, depending on the situation.
 If the officer witnesses the crime, or if they have probable cause, they don’t need to wait for a judge to issue a warrant.

-Police officers are required to read you the Miranda warning, also known as Miranda rights, when making an arrest.
-If you’ve ever watched any kind of crime show on TV, you’re probably somewhat familiar with the line, “You have the right to remain silent…”
+Police officers are not required to read Miranda warnings, also known as Miranda rights, when making an arrest.

 What if I think my rights were violated?

 If you think your rights have been violated, above all, stay calm and don’t try to fight the officers or cause a scene.
 There will be a time for everything to be addressed and handled lawfully.
-Your best bet is to contact an attorney to help you.
+Your best bet is to contact an attorney to help you as soon as possible.

-After your arrest, you’ll be taken to the police station and booked.
-The booking process creates an official arrest record and can take up to several hours.
-A typical booking process includes:
+After your arrest, you’ll be taken to the police station or county jail and booked.
+The booking process creates an official arrest record and can take several hours.
+The typical booking process includes: